JhonJimenezCastro/JhonJimenezCastro/README.md

 ⚡I dedicate myself to build things, make it fast and keep it running reliably.⚡

-I am a lover of technology, I am passionate about developing anything innovative or challenging my skills, I love to learn new things every day because I feel that the secret that life is in never stopping to learn. 🚀🚀🚀
+I am a lover of technology, I am passionate about developing anything innovative and challenging my skills, I love to learn new things every day because I feel that the secret that life is in never stopping to learn. 🚀🚀🚀

 Currently I work on [Maestrik S.A.S](https://github.com/Maestrik) like DevOps Engineer.